How to fly with your dog in cabin

 If you are planning on traveling internationally between the U.S. and Canada or Mexico, you just need to obtain a required health certificate from your vet.
 From there, it’s pretty easy peasy to get in and out of customs with no problems.
 The website Dog Jaunt is a great resource for learning more about international rules and regulations.

-There are two ways your dog can fly in cabin with you:
+As of 2021, there are two ways your dog can fly in cabin with you:

 - They need to be small enough to fit comfortably inside an airline-approved carrier.